SourCreamCulture/SourCreamCulture/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a public discord bot SourCream's Global
+- 🌱 I’m currently learning node.js
+- 👯 I’m looking to collaborate on nothing atm
+- 🤔 I’m looking for help with nothing atm
+- 💬 Ask me about me lol
+- 📫 How to reach me: dallinheath@gmail.com
+- ⚡ Fun fact: I enjoy software development and am always looking to learn more.

 <!--
 **SourCreamCulture/SourCreamCulture** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.